Article first published in April 2015, updated June 2019

 If you’re doing this. though, try to give people some structure for entering their address (like using a one-box-per-letter form, rather than offering just a free-form space for customers to fill in).
 A New York hotel chain found using boxes helped them get more legible email addresses from customers after they saw a high percentage of email addresses they couldn’t use because the handwriting was too ambiguous.

-If you want to get more technical and save yourself some of the hassles of manually adding email addresses to your mailing list from a handwritten form, you could use an app like Enlist to automatically turn an iPad into a beautiful email subscribe form.
+If you want to get more technical and save yourself some of the hassles of manually adding email addresses to your mailing list from a handwritten form, you could use a Campaign Monitor sign up form.

 Collect business cards.